vkhazin/multicloud-courseware/course-introduction/lab-jumpcloud.md

 8. Incognito Browser Tab/Window
    1. Proceed to [https://console.jumpcloud.com](https://console.jumpcloud.com)
    2. Sign-in with credentials for the new user
-   3. Proceed to AWSconsole
+   3. Proceed to AWS Console
-   4. You should see AWSconsole as if you have logged in with IAM credentials
+   4. You should see AWS Console as if you have logged in with IAM credentials
 9. Troubleshooting
    1. SAML attributes are finicky: name of the provider, name of the role, and Url must match between the two parties exactly to the case-spelling
    2. Watch out for extra spaces in values